ckreutz/offene-entwicklungshilfe/README.md

 App
 ----------

-The app is implemented using the Python microframework Flask.
-It is a lightweight app, where all the action resides in one file *openaid.py*.
-But Flask is only used for development and to render all files (Frozen-Flask) of the website completely, which can then be deployed to any web server.
-The interactive past then is done client side by Javascript thanks to the [openspending project](https://github.com/openspending).
-The data can be downloaded at the [OECD CRS website](http://stats.oecd.org/Index.aspx?datasetcode=CRS1) and needs then imported into a Sqlite data base.
+The app is implemented by using the Python microframework Flask.
+It is a lightweight app, in which all the action resides in one file: *openaid.py* Flask is only used for development and to render all of the website files (Frozen-Flask) completely, which can then be deployed to any web server.
+The interactive part then is done at the client side by Javascript thanks to the [openspending project](https://github.com/openspending).
+The data can be downloaded at the [OECD CRS website](http://stats.oecd.org/Index.aspx?datasetcode=CRS1) and needs to be then imported into a Sqlite data base.
 The complete raw data set is a bit hidden; click on the above link in the menu on export and then on "related files".

 Installation
 ------------